 Wallace joined Binghamton University in 2021 as a lecturer in the Engineering Design Division.

-Wallace works as a mental health therapist at Intuitive Strengths Family Services.
-She graduated with her BS and MS in Social Work from Roberts Wesleyan College.
-She is currently a Licensed LCSW.
+Wallace is a licensed clinical social worker and works as a mental health therapist with Intuitive Strengths Counseling Services (since 2018).
+She graduated with her BS in Social Work and MSW from Roberts Wesleyan College.

 Prior to joining the Engineering Design Division in 2021, William E. Schiesser was a consulting patent agent at IBM Corp.
 Schiesser is admitted to practice in patent cases before the U.S. Patent and Trademark Office.
 He has deep expertise in patent strategy, portfolio management and international patent practice, including prosecuting cases filed under the Patent Cooperation Treaty (PCT) and the Paris Convention.